supaorg/supa/docs/for-ai/rules.md

 Structure:
 - packages/client/src is the client code
-- packages/core/src is the core functionality shared with client; in the future will be used by servers (when we create a server)
+- packages/core/src is the core functionality shared with client
+- packages/server/src is the server for syncing changes and auth

 ## Updating deps in npm
 Sometimes packages get cached with old versions.
 In that case remove the cache and `npm run dev` again.